cass-community/cass-community.github.io/_events/README.md

 Do *not* use artifacts to link to registration sites – there is a separate `registration_url` field (see above) which gets special processing.

 Order your artifacts by their expected value to readers, with the most useful on top.
 Before an event, a link to the conference program page is probably the most useful (and likely the only) artifact.
-Afterwards, videos and then slides, or other documents, are probably more useful than the conference program page.
+Afterward, videos and then slides, or other documents, are probably more useful than the conference program page.

 ### Event body (optional)